-During the period, Black Mountain Energy lodged a Seismic Environmental Plan with WA's Department of Mining, Industry Regulation and Safety (DMIRS).
-Once approved, this will allow the Company to undertake a 130km 2D seismic survey within EP 371 providing the Company with further data on the sub surface geology and enabling Black Mountain Energy to further interpret and evaluate the resource potential.
+During the prior period, Black Mountain Energy lodged a Seismic Environmental Plan with WA's Department of Mining, Industry Regulation and Safety (DMIRS).
+The approval of this application would allow the Company to undertake a 130km 2D seismic survey within EP 371 providing the Company with further data on the sub surface geology and enabling Black Mountain Energy to further interpret and evaluate the resource potential.